xwmx/nb/README.md

 nb edit 15

 # move note titled "Todos" from the home notebook to the local notebook
-nb move home:Todos local
+nb move home:Todos local:

 # move note 1 from the local notebook to the home notebook
-nb move 1 home
+nb move 1 home:

 # search the local notebook for <query string>
 nb search "query string"